 In his speech at the United Nations, he said: “[T]he Earth never forgives.
 Protect our sister Earth, our Mother Earth, so that she does not respond with destruction” (L’Osservatore, Nov.
 28, 2014, 16).
 This is rooted in a Pagan/New Age concept of earth as a living goddess.

-If the “living teaching office” that is supposed to be the quality control mechanism to safeguard you from heresies has become a purveyor of spiritual confusion and death, your reliance on it is misguided and cultic.
+If the “living teaching office” that is supposed to safeguard you from heresies has become a purveyor of spiritual confusion and death, your reliance on it is misplaced.
 “God is not the author of confusion” (1Cor.
 14:33).
 Discard the broken cisterns and place your faith solely in Jesus, the Living Fountain and follow His Word.